mindsnacks/Zinc-ObjC/README.md

 ## Status:

-Zinc-ObjC is under *active* and should be considering 'alpha' at best.
+Zinc-ObjC is under *active* development and should be considering 'alpha' at best.

 ## TODO: